Up to 40% offShop our Sale Preview

 In 1996, Harvey Nichols Group plc was listed on the London Stock Exchange, and launched the OXO Tower Restaurant, Bar and Brasserie on London’s South Bank.
 In 1996, a national expansion began with the launch of Harvey Nichols Leeds, followed by the first international store in Riyadh, Saudi Arabia, in 2000.

 Today, Harvey Nichols has seven stores within the UK and Ireland, consisting of four large-format stores in London, Edinburgh, Leeds and Manchester, and three small-format stores in Birmingham, Bristol and Dublin.
 In addition, Beauty Bazaar, Harvey Nichols Liverpool is a unique beauty concept store, housed over three floors within Liverpool ONE.
-There are also seven large-format stores overseas: two in Turkey (Istanbul and Ankara), one in Riyadh, one in Dubai, two in Hong Kong and one in Kuwait.
+There are also five large-format stores overseas: one in Riyadh, one in Dubai, two in Hong Kong and one in Kuwait.
 A further store will be opening in Doha, Qatar, in spring 2017.